KnowledgeBoat Logo

 Answer

-(ii) We know that locus of points equidistant from two points is the perpendicular bisector of line segment joining them.
+The locus of points equidistant from two points is the perpendicular bisector of the line joining the two points.

 Using ruler and compasses only, construct a quadrilateral ABCD in which AB = 6 cm, BC = 5 cm, ∠B = 60°, AD = 5 cm and D is equidistant from AB and BC.